shekharshashi/javascript/README.md

 # JavaScript

-Repository For Helpful code related to Javascript
+Repository for helpful code related to JavaScript